 How to Cite a College Paper

-• They allow readers to locate the original source if they want more information.
+• They let readers find the original source if the readers want more information on the topic.

 Choose a Citation Style

-The first step is determining the proper citation style to use.
+The first aspect is defining what citation style should be used.
 There are several common citation styles used in academic writing:

-These styles, published by the University of Chicago, are commonly used by history, anthropology and economics writers.
-There are two systems – Notes and Bibliography or Author-Date.
+These styles, by University of Chicago, are used widely by writers of history, anthropology and economics.
+There are two systems – hurry Notes and Bibliography or hurry Author-Date.

 Gather Source Information